 Roll out each piece of dough with cut side up into a circle of about 4 inches (10cm) in diameter.
 Place a ball of filling in the center.
 Gather up the edges to wrap around filling.
 Place seam side down onto a baking sheet.
 Repeat with the rest of dough and filling.

 Bake in a 350°F (180°C) oven for 30 minutes or until lightly golden.
 Remove and let cool on wire rack.

-That wonderful aroma of the pandan flavor filled the kitchen.
-I could hardly wait to taste these cakes.
+The wonderful aroma of pandan flavor filled the kitchen while these delightful mooncakes were baking in the oven.
+I could hardly wait to taste them.